bxlab/cmdb-quantbio/assignments/bootcamp/unix-python-scripts/assignment/index.md

 Document your answers in `~/qbXX-answers/unix-python-scripts`

-Upload your scripts to https://github.com after each exercise and do not wait until the end of the session
+Upload your scripts to OneDrive after each exercise and do not wait until the end of the session

 Place all of your Unix commands in a single file named `unix-commands.sh` along with the output as a comment e.g.